n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.lmgooglepalm.md

 ---
 #https://www.notion.so/n8n/Frontmatter-432c2b8dff1f43d4b1c8d20075510fe4
-title: Google PaLM Language Model
+title: Google PaLM Language Model node documentation
 description: Documentation for the Google PaLM Language Model node in n8n, a workflow automation platform.
 Includes details of operations and configuration, and links to examples and credentials information.
 ---

-# Google PaLM Language Model
+# Google PaLM Language Model node

 Use the Google PaLM Language Model node to use Google's PaLM models.